lowquark/zinc/concept/ir.md

 In order to exchange arguments and return values with a subroutine, a block of __argument registers__ is allocated by the calling function.
-The caller populates the argument registers with the subroutine arguments, calls the subroutine, and reads the results from the same registers.
+The caller populates the argument registers with the subroutine arguments, executes the subroutine, and reads the results from the same registers.
 Argument register names start with an 'a' and are followed by a non-negative integer, indicating their argument/return value index.
-These indices correspond direcly to the input register indices of the called function, i.e.: a0 <-> i0, a1 <-> i1, etc.
+These indices correspond direcly to the input register indices of the called function, i.e.: a0 &#x2194; i0, a1 &#x2194; i1, etc.

 The following snippet calls the function of the previous example, and stores its results in temporary registers before returning.